Particular/docs.particular.net/monitoring/heartbeats/install-plugin.md

 ### Time-To-Live (TTL)

 When the plugin sends heartbeat messages, the default TTL is fixed to four times the value of the heartbeat interval.
 As shown above, the interval value can be overridden on a per endpoint basis.

-WARNING: See [Expired heartbeats](expired-heartbeats.md) for more information about what happens to expired heartbeats.
+See [Expired heartbeats](expired-heartbeats.md) for more information about what happens to expired heartbeats.

+### Identifying scaled out endpoints

+When installing the heartbeat plugin on a scaled out endpoint, also configure each instance with a deterministic [Host Identifier](/nservicebus/hosting/override-hostid.md).
+This identifier is used to keep track of which instance is sending heartbeat messages to the ServiceControl instance.